-- Windmill Palm Trees: Windmill Palms are a cold hardy palm tree with an attractive, compact crown with large, stiff, fan-like, green foliage and distinctive hairy black fibers covering its slender, graceful trunk.
+- Windmill Palm Trees: Windmill Palms are cold hardy palm trees with an attractive, compact crown, large, stiff, fan-like, green foliage, and distinctive hairy black fibers covering their slender, graceful trunk.
 They are hardy to Zone 8 but are often seen growing happily in zone 7.
 No need to worry about early cold weather.

 - Bismark Palms: Bismark Palms are one of the most elegant, massive, and desirable fan palms you can plant.
 Powder blue fans will make this an instant conversation starter in your home.